pretix/pretix-docs/docs/guides/seating.md

 If not, you can create seats and other objects first, and adapt width and height of the layout to fit those elements comfortably.

 If your venue has more than one floor or seating block, then you should create a corresponding number of **zones** in the layout.
-If your venue has seat and row numbers that occur more than once, and you want the layout to reflect those exact numbers, then you have place the seats in separate zones.
+If your venue has seat and row numbers that occur more than once, and you want the layout to reflect those exact numbers, then you have to place the seats in separate zones.
 In order to create a new zone, click the :btn-icon:fa3-plus:: button next to "Zones" in the sidebar and enter a name.

 pretix maps products to seats depending on the **seat category**.